 For the Macaron Shells

-- Sift the icing sugar and almond flour together into a broad bowl, discarding any large pieces of almond flour left in the sieve.
-Repeat this process one or two more times until the mixture is lump-free and very well combined.
-Set aside.
+- Sift the icing sugar and almond flour together into a bowl, discarding any large pieces of almond flour left in the sieve.
+Repeat this process two more times until the mixture smooth and well combined.

-- Once all the sugar is added, keep whisking on medium-high speed until the mixture just holds stiff peaks.
-Check this by lifting the beaters from the meringue and holding them upside down.
+- Keep whisking until it forms stiff peaks.
 The meringue on the beaters should hold its shape in a stiff peak, with a slightly curled tip standing up tall and proud.
 You also should be able to turn the bowl upside down without the mixture falling out of it.
 Be careful not to under or overmix!

-- Carefully fold in the gel food coloring with a silicone spatula.
-Use a little more than you would like, as the color will lighten once the almond-sugar mixture is added.
+- Add some gel food coloring.
+Use a little more than you would like, as the color will lighten.

 - Gently pour in the sifted almond flour and icing sugar mixture and carefully fold it in with the spatula.
 The mixture will deflate some, which is what we want, but be gentle.
 Keep folding until the mixture is smooth and perfectly well mixed.
 Most importantly, the mixture should fall in a smooth ribbon without breaking when the spatula is lifted from the mixture.
 You should also be able to make a complete figure 8 with the batter; if not, keep folding a little longer and test again.
 This process is called macaronage.
 Stop as soon as the batter is ready; under or over mixing here is potentially fatal!
 It's better to be a little undermixed than overmixed.

-- Gently spoon the mixture into a large piping bag fitted with a 1/2 inch or 1 centimeter round tip, twisting the top of the bag to seal.
+- Gently spoon the mixture into a large piping bag fitted with a 1 centimeter round tip, twisting the top of the bag to seal.

 - Line three large rimmed cookie sheets with parchment paper.

-- Pipe 1-inch circles of macaron batter in rows onto 2 of the prepared trays.
-Hold the piping bag at a 90-degree angle to the tray and lift it straight up when you finish piping each macaron.
-Space the macarons about 1 1/2 inches apart.
+- Pipe 1 ¾ inch circles of batter in rows, spacing them about 1 ½ inches apart.
+Hold the piping bag at a 90-degree angle to the tray and lift it straight up.
 If there are little tips on the top of the macarons from piping, just smooth them with a lightly damp finger.

 - Hold the cookie sheet about 10 inches above the countertop and drop the tray onto the counter.
-Repeat this 3-5 more times.
-This knocks out large air bubbles from the macarons, improving the chances of a better bake.
+Repeat this 4-5 more times.
+This knocks out air bubbles, which is crucial to a good result.

-- Let the macarons rest uncovered at room temperature for about 20-40 minutes.
-Test them by lightly touching their tops with your finger.
-The macaron batter shouldn’t stick to your finger.
-If it does, let them rest a little longer.
-Depending upon the humidity in the room, the resting time could take an hour or longer.
+- Let the macarons rest uncovered at room temperature.
+They'll need to sit until you can gently touch the batter without it sticking to your finger.
+Depending upon the humidity in the room, the resting time could take anywhere from 20 minutes to 1 hour.
 Don't skip this step, though, or the macarons won't have the delightful ruffled edge, called a "foot," when they are baked.

-- About 5 minutes before the macarons are done resting, preheat the oven to 275 F.
+- Before they are done resting, preheat the oven to 275 F.

-Baking the Macarons (about 16 minutes baking + 5 minutes cooling per tray)
+Baking the Macarons (16 min baking per tray)

-- Test the baked macarons by lightly tapping on the ruffled edge, or "foot," of the macarons.
-It should be perfectly crisp and not even a little bendy or soft.
-The tops of each macaron should also be crisp.
+- Test them by lightly tapping on the ruffled edge, or "foot," of the macarons.
+It should be perfectly crisp and not even a little bit bendy or soft.
+The tops should also be crisp.

-- Let the baked macarons cool on the tray for 5 minutes, then carefully peel them off the parchment and place on a wire rack to cool completely.
+- Let them cool on the tray for 10 minutes, then carefully peel them off the parchment and let them cool completely.

 - Spoon the icing into a piping bag fitted with a small round tip and twist the top of the bag to seal.

-- Pipe a small blob of icing onto the center of a macaron shell, then gently press on the top shell until the filling almost reaches the edges of the macaron.
+- Pipe a small blob of icing onto the center of a shell, then gently twist the top shell until the filling almost reaches the edges.

 - The macarons can be eaten immediately, but their flavor improves after 24 hours of refrigeration.
-Store the macarons in an airtight plastic tub in the fridge for up to a few days.
-Bring the macarons to room temperature before serving.
+Store them in an airtight plastic tub in the fridge for up to a few days.

-- For best results, ensure that the egg whites are least a day or two old.
-To get the most volume out of your meringue, the whites should be thick (not runny!) and must be at room temperature.
+- Use the right egg whites.
+To get the maximum volume out of your egg whites, they should be a couple of days old, have a thick (not runny!) texture, and absolutely must be at room temperature.

 - In a hurry?
-Warm up your egg whites faster by putting them in a large spotless, grease-free stainless steel mixing bowl.
-Set the bowl of egg whites in a broad bowl filled with hot tap water.
-Let the whites sit like this until they've warmed up to room temperature.
+Warm up your egg whites faster by putting them in a grease-free stainless steel bowl.
+Set the bowl inside of another shallow bowl filled with hot tap water.
+Let the whites sit in the bath for about 15 minutes, or until they've warmed up to room temperature.